A new escalation threatens to stop Libyan oil production

 Yesterday, Sunday, protesters stormed the Mellitah Oil and Gas Complex, the main point of the gas pipeline linking Libya and Italy, to protest the signing of the agreement between the two sides.
 Because the Dbeiba government does not have the authority to sign fateful agreements.

-See also Crude oil prices are down 1%… and Brent is below $75 a barrel
+See also Oil prices are falling… and Brent crude is near $76

 The protesters demanded that the agreement be halted, and some of them considered it a waiver of part of the state’s right to the gas fields in favor of the Italian company, Eni.